AnYa-international/Microsoft-365-Security/Office/README.md

 ## Download Binary.xlsm
 This Excel document contains a VBA macro that uses the Microsoft XMLHTTP object to download a binary file in the form of a Windows executable (.exe) from an URL.
 The macro then saves the downloaded file as a text file (.txt) on the local file system.
 Finally, it renames the text file to the original executable file format (*.exe).

+## RDS WScript Shell.xlsm
+This Excel document contains a VBA macro which uses Remote Data Services (RDS) to create an instance of the WScript.Shell object and execute the Calculator application (calc.exe).